trip5/Matrix-Fonts/README.md

 ## About these fonts
 These fonts are designed strictly with LED Matrix Clocks in mind, especially a unit that uses [EsphoMaTrixv2](https://github.com/lubeda/EspHoMaTriXv2/).
 They are BDF Fonts, so they can be directly implemented with ESPHome (and perhaps Arduino).

 Because BDF fonts are bitmap fonts, the size of these fonts is pixel-fixed.
 They are not resizable like TTF fonts.
+This is a good thing.

 Most characters will be 3 pixels wide, but certain characters like G and M and & are wider.
 Punctuation characters are generally 1 or 2 pixels wide.
 All characters have 1 empty column on the right side... except the space itself, which is only 1 column wide.
 This should help when you need a bit of space between characters but don't want to lose 4-5 columns of pixels while doing so!